githubhosting/DS_Lab_c-programming/README.md

 list of names in alphabetical order.
 Implement the following operations on the list.

-- a.
-Insert a new name
+- a.Insert a new name
-- b.
-Delete a specified name
+- b.Delete a specified name

 ## Lab 10

 Write a C program to maintain a stack of integers using linked implementation method.

+## Lab 11

+Write a C program to support the following operations on a doubly linked list.

+- a.Insert a new node to the left of the node whose key value is read as an input.
+- b.Delete a node with given data, if it is found otherwise display appropriate error message.

+## Lab 12

+Write a C program

+- a.To construct a binary tree of integers.
+- b.To traverse the tree using inorder, preorder and postorder traversal methods.